 Target remote-first companies

 The way we work has changed.
 IP intelligence can accurately identify the company behind remote/home office locations.
-By targeting dynamic IPs, you can easily target remote companies’ employees.
+By targeting dynamic IPs, Leadfeeder identifies them even if their employees work remotely.

 Create hyper-personalized ads

 Using personalization can reduce CAC by 50% and lift revenue by as much as 15%.
 IP based ads allow you to create more personalized messages—because when you know what companies you're targeting, you can create ads that mention their pain points, location, industry, and even company name.

 IP advertising allows you to choose which images and text are displayed to a specific company based on their IP address.
 For example, you can customize your ads by:

 This way, you can show leads the ads they want to see—and increase the chances they will interact with your ads.

 If you want to waste your advertising budget on campaigns that don't deliver, no one is going to stop you.
 Or, you could use IP targeting.
 Conversion rates with IP targeting ads are much higher, so you'll spend less money on irrelevant leads and more cash reaching folks who are more likely to convert.
 Less ad spend and higher profits?
 Yes, please.

 With IP targeting you can actually see what companies view your ads and interact with them.
 By matching IP addresses to name and company data, you can see that company A clicked on your ad X times.
 That's useful information for seeing how companies move through your funnel.